Robust feedback control of collisional plasma dynamics in presence of uncertainties: Problem setting and numerical methods

 where $\mu$ is the collision frequency which in general may depend upon the macroscopic quantities and the uncertain parameters, i.e. $\mu=\mu(\rho,T,\zz)$, and $\mathcal{M}$ is the local Maxwellian equilibrium distribution given by:

 with $\UU$, and $T$ denoting the mean velocity and temperature, respectively, computed as:

-The final scope is to control the dynamics described by \eqref{eq:Vlasov}-\eqref{eq:Poisson} using an external magnetic field to configure charged particles into a desired setting while keep them as far as possible from the walls.
+The final goal is to control the dynamics described by \eqref{eq:Vlasov}-\eqref{eq:Poisson} using an external magnetic field to configure charged particles into a desired setting while keeping them as far as possible from the walls.
 To achieve this, we start from the following continuous control problem

 where

 with $\Omega = \Omega_x \times \Omega_v$, and where $\mathcal{D}(\cdot)$ aims at enforcing a specific configuration of the distribution function and of its moments, that is

 with $\alpha_\ell,\beta_\ell \geq 0$ weighting parameters for $\ell = \{\text{x},\text{v}\}$, and